If you read my blog, you know we spend many weekends skiing in Vermont. Today, I thought I would share some of my ski weekend routines with you!

 But when we woke up to see another 4 inches of snow on the ground, I spontaneously, threw a wrench into our plan!
 Somehow, I convinced my husband to stay a few more hours.
 After deciding who was going where, my husband ended up dropping my older son and I off at the mountain while he and my younger son went out to breakfast.

 We discovered that Sunday mornings in Killington are perfection!
-We arrived at the mountain early and once again, practically had the place to ourselves.
+Arriving at the mountain early, we once again practically had the place to ourselves.

 I asked my 14 year old to plan where we would go since he knows the mountain so well.
 Without any protesting, I just followed his lead.
 It felt like we switched roles as I listened to what he said and put my trust in him.
 He even carried my skis when we had to take them off to get on the gondola…such a gentleman!